lhwdev/note/docs/other/windows-self-driver-signing-en.md

 **Before trying methods below, change Secure Boot Mode in UEFI configuration.** Changing keys like PK is blocked by default.
 For me, (Dell laptop) there were 'Deploy Mode' and 'Audit Mode'.
-Setting it to 'Audit Mode' worked.
+Setting Secure Boot Mode to 'Audit Mode' worked.

 Get into WSL terminal.